m417z/ntdoc/descriptions/rtlcreateatomtable.md

 **Note:** The atom table pointer must be set to `NULL` before calling  `RtlCreateAtomTable`, as it automatically allocates the atom table handle using `RtlAllocateHeap`.

-If the pointer is not NULL, the routine returns an invalid atom table pointer to the `AtomTableHandle`.
+If the pointer is not `NULL`, the routine returns an invalid atom table pointer to the `AtomTableHandle`.

 The `AtomTableHandle` must contain a header located at the memory address of the atom table which should be `"Atom"`.